-Perspective: An overview of key facts and issues
+Session 1: China's Economic Growth and Development in International Perspective: An overview of key facts and issues

-The Chinese economy underwent a very rapid process of growth and structural transformation in the last four decades, at a rate probably faster than those experienced by any country at any stage of their history.
-After giving a quick review of some key facts, this topic will provide an overview of the issues involved:
+The Chinese economy underwent a very rapid process of growth and structural transformation in the last four and half decades, at a rate faster than that experienced by any other country of any significant size in their recent history.
+After a quick review of some key facts, this session will provide an overview of the issues involved:

-- a) Why China achieved such rapid progress, and what factors were possibly responsible for it; - b) What role the economic reforms and opening up (begun roughly 40 years ago) played; - c) What foundations were laid in the prior period of 1949-78, the first thirty years of the People's Republic; - d) Internationally, what role the new wave of globalization and fast expanding global production networks in recent decades have played.
+- a) Why China achieved such rapid progress, and what factors were likely responsible for it; - b) What role the economic reforms and opening up (begun roughly 45 years ago) played; - c) What foundations were laid in the prior period of 1949-78, i.e. the first thirty years of the People's Republic; - d) Internationally, what role the new wave of globalization and rapidly expanding global production networks in recent decades have played.

-In-depth exploration into these issues is a key objective of this course.
-It is hoped that, by the end of the course, each student will be able to decide what they think are the key lessons and experiences, and which of them, if any, would be transferable to other developing countries.
+An in-depth exploration into these issues is a key objective of this course.
+It is hoped that, by the end of the course, each student will be able to decide what they think are the key lessons and experiences emerging from China's course of development, and which of these, if any, would seem to be transferable to other developing countries, and which would seem not.

-Needless to say, while China has made huge achievements in the recent decades, it is also facing some tough challenges, an overview of which will also be given in this topic, with an in-depth treatment to be taken up later in the course.
+Needless to say, while China has made huge achievements in the recent decades, it is also facing various challenges.
+An overview of these will be provided in this session, with in-depth treatments of them to be taken up later in the course.